lessonomicon/webonomicon/01_intro/index.md

 -   To regenerate the sample data, run `make datasets` to:
     -   install the default parameters for `snailz` in `./params`, and
     -   regenerate the sample data in `./data`
+    -   We use [Make][make] to run tasks because every other option proved to be more complicated
+-   Project uses [McCole][mccole] to generate and check HTML
     -   Run `make render` to regenerate the HTML in `./docs` from the Markdown files
     -   Run `make lint` at any time to check the state of the project

-This project uses [Make][make] to run tasks because every other option proved to be more complicated.

 ## The Data